DCMSstats/stl-design-history/app/posts/2024-12-30-14-research-and-testing-methodology.md

 #### Testing with ‘offline users’

 We attempted a range of routes to identify non-digital short-term let owners and operators in order to test the offline registration journey with them including the paper registration form.
-The approach taken and findings from these tests are included in section 17\.
+The approach taken and findings from these tests are included in ['Testing the offline journey'](/17-testing-offline-journey).

 ### Engagement